Sochi Games over, will Putin take the gloves off?

 Putin dropped in on some of the national teams, sipped wine with American team officials and at one point allowed himself to be photographed with a Games volunteer on the ski slopes.

-"The friendly faces, the warm Sochi sun and the glare of the Olympic gold have broken the ice of scepticism towards the new Russia," said Deputy Prime Minister Dmitry Kozak.
+"The friendly faces, the warm Sochi sun and the glare of the Olympic gold have broken the ice of skepticism towards the new Russia," said Deputy Prime Minister Dmitry Kozak.

 "The Games have turned our country, its culture and the people into something that is a lot closer and more appealing and understandable for the rest of the world."